Piety and Porn: In Raqqa, the Laptop Secrets of an ISIS Wife

 Many assumed that the jihadists would fight to the death in Raqqa, but she appears to have no such intentions, but neither does she appear to want to abandon the cause of the caliphate.
 In her final days her internet history is a cocktail of research on those who have returned to Europe from Syria, and jihadist propaganda, everything from nasheeds to Anwar al Awlaki lectures.

-As the sun sets on the 24th of August, she searches “i love to leave isis” and in Flemish “teruggekeerde jihadisten”—returning jihadist.
+As the sun sets on Aug.
+24, she searches “i love to leave isis” and in Flemish “teruggekeerde jihadisten”—returning jihadist.
 Her final search comes late that evening, she taps into Google: “what do ypg do with isis terrorist,” seemingly aware that her capture is imminent.